SooryanshSingh/industrial-anamaly-detection/README.md

 Limitations

 Reconstruction-based autoencoders provide coarse localization and may miss subtle or very small defects.
 Pixel-level IoU scores reflect this limitation, motivating more advanced feature-based methods for precise segmentation.

+## How to Run

+1. Download the MVTec Bottle dataset from the official source.
+2. Update dataset paths in `src/data_locations.py`.
+3. Run notebooks in order:

 ## Author